worldline/angular-training/docs/src/services/README.md

 Dependencies can be provided at three levels:
 - **root level:** this is the default behaviour when creating a service with the CLI.
 That is what `providedIn: 'root'` means.
 The *same instance* of the dependency is injected everywhere it is needed as if it were a singleton.
-- **module level:** the dependency is added to the providers array of the `NgModule`.
-The module gets its own instance of the dependency
+- **route level:** the dependency is added to the providers array of the `Route`.
+The route gets its own instance of the dependency
 - **component level:** the dependency is added to the providers array of the component.
 Each instance of that component  gets its own instance of the dependency.

 ## Practical Work: State management